APAFbioinformatics/PloGO2_R_Package/README.md

 # PloGO2_R_Package

-Package tar file, manual and vignette
+This project contains the package tar tar file, manual and vignette for the R package PloGO2, which helps with gene ontology and pathway analysis for multi-condition experiments